hedgehog1029/backtracked/docs/source/index.rst

 ===========

 Welcome to backtracked's documentation!
-Backtracked is a modern, object-oriented, pythonic API wrapper for the Dubtrack API.
+Backtracked is a modern, object-oriented, pythonic API wrapper for the QueUp API.

 Features:
-   * Full support for the Dubtrack API
+   * Good support for the QueUp API
    * Supports sending and receiving direct messages
-   * Sane HTTP handling that obeys rate limits
    * Object-oriented python API

 Contents